mezz-o/kotorbnb/content/sections/1-Services.en.md

   {
     iconName: "KeyIcon",
     header: "Check-in / Check-out",
-    content: "We manage all the entrances and exits of your guests from Monday to Sunday.
+    content: "We manage all the entrances and exits of your guests 24/7.
 We guarantee full availability in order to respond to last minute reservations. "
   },
   {
     iconName: "Home2Icon",